bonizario/ask-me-anything/README.md

 > [!IMPORTANT]
 > To setup and run the project, ensure you have both `Go` and `Docker` installed.
+>
+> Remember to change the provided example variables to actual values ​​in the `.env` file.

 ### Clone the repository